Residency Session: January 4–December 15, 2017

-Notifications to all applicants will be made via email on September 30, 2016.
+Notifications to all applicants will be made via email by November 1, 2016

-Residency opportunities are open to national and international artists 21+ years of age, showing a strong professional working history.
-A variety of disciplines are accepted including, but not limited to, visual arts, media/new genre, performance, architecture, film/video, literature, interdisciplinary arts, music composition, and choreography.
+Residency opportunities are open to national and international arts professionals 21+ years of age, showing a strong professional working history.

 Bemis Alumni are allowed to re-apply for residency after a three year hiatus from the program.
 Alumni seeking residency must submit a complete application including recent work samples and current resume.
 Preference may be given to applicants who have not previously attended.

 Students enrolled in an academic program during the time of requested residency are not eligible to apply.

 Bemis welcomes internationally based arts professionals to apply.
 A working knowledge of English is helpful for international artists as an interpreter will not be provided.

 Bemis Center for Contemporary Arts is committed to a policy of nondiscrimination and equal opportunity for all persons regardless of race, sex, color, religion, creed, national origin or ancestry, age, marital status, sexual orientation, gender identity, gender expression, and disability.
 For special needs or questions about accessibility, please contact the Residency Program Manager.

 Master’s degree in curatorial or museum studies, art history, or related field; or 5 years equivalent professional work experience in the field;